 Some Thoughts on Ministering to the Sick and Dying - The Gospel Coalition

 "Where's God?"
 Counsel for the Sick and Dying - Biblical Counseling Coalition

 Bethany is EGC's Public Health & Wellness research associate.
 Her passion is to see Jesus’ love translated into improved health and health justice for all, across the lifespan and across the globe.

 Evangeline Kennedy was a Summer 2018 Applied Research and Consulting intern at EGC.
-She studies Public Health and Spanish at Simmons College.
+She studies Public Health and Spanish at Simmons University.
 Her heart for the city continues to grow as she sees the vitality and vibrancy present in Boston and the work God is doing in churches and among Christian leaders.